Do you have “flat feet”? Do you think that your flat feet may be causing you pain?

 - Supportive shoes

 Surgery can also be done to repair tendon or ligament tears that may have resulted from flat feet.
-You can learn more about foot therapy and treatment our doctors provide by making an appointment in our Newtown, PA office.
+You can learn more about foot therapy and the treatment our doctors provide by making an appointment in our Newtown, PA office.
 We will be happy to review available treatment options with you.

 Flat Feet FAQs